electronicarts/fonttik/README.md

 Fonttik has been created as a CMake project and can be compiled in any C++ compatible system.
 There are various subprojects, all of them compile their necessary inter-project dependencies as well:
 - FonttikLib: Logical backend for Fonttik, has everything needed for analysis.
-- FonttikApp: Standard Fonttik executable, connects to FonttikLib.
+- FonttikApp: Standard Fonttik example executable, links to FonttikLib.
-- FonttikApp_MT: CPU multithreaded Fonttik executable, it'll run on as many cores as available in the system by default.
-Number of threads can be configured with the `-t` parameter.
-- FonttikLib.Benchmarks: Multithreading benchmarks for different Fonttik operations
-- FonttikLib.Tests: All of the acceptance, integration and unit tests for the Fonttik code.
+- Fonttik.Tests: All of the acceptance, integration and unit tests for the Fonttik code.
 Any change to the code must pass or update these tests.

-All of the dependencies for Fonttik are specified in [vcpk.json](./Backend/CoreCpp/vcpkg.json). vcpkg is a cross-platform package manager for C++ developed by Microsoft.
+All of the dependencies for Fonttik are specified in [vcpk.json](./vcpkg.json). vcpkg is a cross-platform package manager for C++ developed by Microsoft.
 Installation instructions for vcpkg can be found in its [repository](https://github.com/Microsoft/vcpkg).
 If you want CMake to automatically run vcpkg and compile all dependencies for you, you must set your VCPKG root folder as an environment variable called "VCPKG_ROOT" or add it as a variable in the CMakePresets.json.

 Fonttik uses cmake presets to build with different configurations, e.g.